atcribb/Ediacaran-Cambrian-OPD-Controls/README.md

 * MASS
 * metR
 * egg
+* tayloRswift

+This script will produce Figure 2 and Figure S1:
+* PlottingOutput_Figure1.R -
+* PlottingOutput_FigureS2.R -

-This script will produce the figures in Figures 2 and 3:
+This script will produce the figures in Figure 3 and Figure S2:
-* PlottingOutput_Figures23.R - This script will reproduce the fan diagrams/contour plots of Figure 2 and 3.
+* PlottingOutput_Figure3_FigureS2.R - This script will reproduce the fan diagrams/contour plots of Figure 3 and Figure S2.
 You will need to select which output file you would like to plot from the simulation files by commenting/un-commenting the dataset you want.
 For example, the default set here is to plot the no bioturbation output for Figure 2.
 Note that the simulation files produce OPD outputs for a larger range of organic matter flux and bottom-water oxygen concentrations, and these scripts will subset the data for the Corg=100-450 umol cm-2 yr-1 and O2=0.014-0.28 mM shown in the figures and discussed in the text of the paper.
 Lower bottom-water oxygen concentrations and organic matter fluxes are not applicable to the Ediacaran and early Cambrian.

 This script will produce Figure 4:
-* PlottingOutput_Figure4.R - This script will reproduce Figure 4 and uses the two end member .RData files produced by Figure4_simulations.R
+* PlottingOutput_Figure4.R - This script will reproduce Figure 4 and uses the two end member .RData files produced by Sim_Figure4_O2EndMembers.R

-This will produce the oxygen consumption profiles in Supplementary Material 6:
+This will produce the oxygen consumption profiles in Figure 5 and Figure S3:
-* PlottingOutput_SM6.R - This script will reproduce the oxygen consumption profiles in Supplementary Material 6.
+* PlottingOutput_Figure5_FigureS3 - This script will reproduce the oxygen consumption profiles in the paper.
 It combines the consumption rates of all reoxidation reactions into a summated reoxidation rate, and plots consumption of oxygen via aerobic respiration and all reoxidation reactions.
-This script will use all seven .RData files produced from SM6_OxygenConsumption.R and create seven different oxygen consumption profiles for the upper 1 cm of the sediment.
+This script will use all ten .RData files produced from Sim_Figure5_O2ConsumptionProfiles.R and create ten different oxygen consumption profiles for the upper 1 cm of the sediment, which are all given in Figure S3.

+#Contact
+If you have any questions, please feel free to contact me at cribb@usc.edu